RichLogan/JustHealth/Documentation/User Documentation/appointments.rst

 3. Click on appointments

-4. Click edit and fill in the details you wish to change
+4. Click edit (the green pencil) and fill in the details you wish to change

 5. Click update

 **Patient:**
 *A patient can only edit their own appointments*

+1. Click on the calendar icon on the home screen.

+2. Find the appointment you wish to edit and click on it.

+3. Click update and fill in the details you wish to change

+4. Click update

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 3.0 Deleting an appointment